nchevsky/systemrescue-zfs/airootfs/usr/share/sysresccd/index.md

 This page tells you more about the important programs which comes with this system rescue distribution, and which tools can be used for common tasks.
-Please use the **man** command in a termainal to get more details about these programs.
+Please use the **man** command in a terminal to get more details about these programs.

 ## Packages
 As SystemRescueCd is based on ArchLinux you can use the **pacman** command to